dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 devoted exclusively to customizing the Ribbon interface in Microsoft Office.
 This

-book isn’t one of them.
+book isn't one of them.

 328    PART 4  Communicating with Your Users